rq/rq/index.md

 layout: default
 ---

-RQ is a lightweight Python library for queueing work and processing them in workers.
+RQ is a lightweight Python library for queueing jobs and processing them in workers.
 It is backed by Redis and it is extremely simple to use.

 ## Putting jobs on queues

-To put jobs on queues, first declare a Python function to be called on a background process:
+To put jobs on queues, first declare a job:

 {% highlight python %}
-def slow_fib(n):
+def multiply(x, y):
-    if n <= 1:
-        return 1
-    else:
-        return slow_fib(n-1) + slow_fib(n-2)
+    return x + y
 {% endhighlight %}

-Notice anything?
+Noticed anything?
 There's nothing special about a job!
-Any Python function can be put on an RQ queue, as long as the function is in a module that is importable from the worker process.
+Any Python function call can be put on an RQ queue.

-To calculate the 36th Fibonacci number in the background, simply do this:
+To multiply two numbers in the background, simply do this:

 {% highlight python %}
 from rq import Queue
-from fib import slow_fib
+from stupidity import multiply

-# Delay calculation of the 36th Fibonacci number
+# Delay calculation of the multiplication
 q = Queue()
-q.enqueue(slow_fib, 36)
+result = q.enqueue(multiply, 20, 40)
+print result.return_value   # => None

+# Now, wait a while, until the worker is finished
+print result.return_value   # => 800
+{% endhighlight %}

+Of course, multiplying does not make any sense to do in a worker, at all.
+A more useful example where you would use jobs instead is for sending mail in the background.
+Here, we use the Python [mailer][m] package:

+{% highlight python %}
+import mailer

+def send_mail(message):
+    from my_config import smtp_settings
+    sender = mailer.Mailer(**smtp_settings)
+    sender.send(message)
 {% endhighlight %}

 If you want to put the work on a specific queue, simply specify its name: